vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 Let's break the above down into steps:

-1. Add a required `id` for the store, you may wish to keep this the same as the namespace before
+1. Add a required `id` for the store, you may wish to keep this the same as the namespace before.
+It is also recommended to make sure the `id` is in _camelCase_ as it makes it easier to use with `mapStores()`.
 2. Convert `state` to a function if it was not one already
 3. Convert `getters`
     1. Remove any getters that return state under the same name (eg. `firstName: (state) => state.firstName`), these are not necessary as you can access any state directly from the store instance